-Mountain Biking is different than road or street riding and is confined to marked unimproved or partially improved trails where rocks, dirt, loose gravel and stumps may be encountered at any time.
+Mountain Biking is different than road or street riding and is confined to marked unimproved or partially improved trails where rocks, dirt, loose gravel and stumps and trees may be encountered at any time.
 Changing weather conditions, variations in terrain, including steepness, natural and man-made obstacles and features, and other dangers or conditions that may be encountered such as vehicles on the mountain, are inherent risks that are part of the challenge of mountain biking.
+Be aware that trees live or dead can blow over during wind events.
+Watch for and avoid trees or branches that may have fallen on mountain bike trails.
+Riding trails under construction is dangerous and strictly prohibited.
+Expect jumps and features on most trails.
+Inspect each feature before using.
+Do not stop where you obstruct a trail or are not visible from above or to other riders.
+Wooden features become slippery when wet.
+You control the degree of risk when using the jumps and features.
+Ride-arounds may be available.
+Features can change due to use, weather or maintenance.
 You must ride in control and within your own ability.
+Expect and yield to riders going at different speeds than yourself.
+Announce your presence when approaching other riders.
 You are using these premises at your own risk, and assume all risks in this activity.
-Helmets must be worn at Winter Park Resort.
-Wear other appropriate protective gear.
+Helmets must be worn while riding at Winter Park Resort.
+Trestle Bike Park is designed for downhill biking and should be enjoyed with appropriate equipment and protective gear.
+Bike Park trails are designed for freeride/downhill full suspension bikes.
+Lower your seat and stand on your pedals for safety.
+Use of jumps, features and airborne maneuvers can cause equipment failure and can significantly increase the risk of serious injury.
 Read and obey all signs.
-Riding on mountain roads is prohibited unless otherwise posted.
-Equipment allowed on mountain bike trails limited to mountain bikes, and adaptive equipment unless approved by senior management.
+Riding downhill on mountain roads is prohibited unless otherwise posted.
+Equipment allowed on mountain bike trails limited to mountain bikes and adaptive equipment unless approved by senior management.

 Lightning & Thunderstorms